NikhilNarayana/Melee-YouTube-Uploader/README.md

 * Adds to a YouTube playlist
 * Saves and loads form values
 * Loading values from history
+* Melee and Ultimate Character List

 ## How to Setup
 1. Install [Python 3.7.1](https://www.python.org/downloads/release/python-371/) for your OS with the PATH added and make sure there are no other versions of Python 3.
 2. Install the program with `pip3 install -U meleeuploader`.
 If you want untested features you can download the repo and install with `pip3 install -U /path/to/repo`
-3. Start the program by running `meleeuploader` in terminal.
+3. Start the program by running `meleeuploader` for the Melee character list or `smashuploader` for the Ultimate character list in terminal.
 4. Add in the necessary info in the Event Values and Match Values tabs
-5. Hit submit every time a match finishes.
+5. Hit submit when the match finishes.
 6. Update forms with the next match's info.
-7. Enjoy not having to deal with YouTube's front end 🎉.
+7. Repeat steps 4-6 and enjoy not having to deal with YouTube's front end 🎉.

 ### Create Your Own Credentials
 In the future I will not be including YouTube API credentials with this project.
 So here is a guide to create your own credentials.